 Intercessors Guild: Pray one day of each month to assist people in need.
 To submit a prayer request, please contact the church office at (651) 227-6311.

 Library Committee: Order, catalogue, and maintain books in the church library.
-The committee meets on Tuesday from 1–3 p.m., but other arrangements can be made.
+The committee meets on the third Thursday of the month from 1:15-3:15 p.m.

 Mission Sewing: Tie, knit, and crochet prayer shawls for those who are grieving, healing, or going through a difficult time.
 Volunteers also crochet or knit blankets for new infants in the church.
 The group meets September through June.
 For more information, please contact Janet Brownell at (651) 765-4990 or Dianne Smith at (651) 698-4183.